gg66dev/angular-notes/Readme.md

 Examples
 =============

-/Authentication : example of web with authentication using JWT and Spring Security /AWS/mytodolist-cognito : example of web with authentication using Oauth2.0 of AWS Cognito
+* `/Authentication` : Example of web with authentication using JWT and Spring Security
+* `/AWS/mytodolist-cognito` : Example of web with authentication using Oauth2.0 of AWS Cognito
 	* example based in [this](https://github.com/awslabs/aws-serverless-auth-reference-app.git) other example: